This ancient Aramaic ditty begins the Passover story as told in the Haggada, the traditional text commonly accepted as

 However, the matzah also has profound and less well-understood symbolism.

 Nothing about the story of the enslaved people of Israel escaping their bondage is predictable or straightforward.
 The steps are many and strange, and the people are called on to follow Moses’ instructions as God inspires him.
-However, throughout the process, there are many skeptics, even among the Israelites.
+However, there were many skeptics throughout the process, even among the Israelites.
 And Moses himself challenges his God, wondering what exactly is going on!
-Here is what the Torah text reports after Moses’ first encounter with the Pharoh, asking him to give his subjects a break, to release them to worship their God in the desert and instead, the Pharoh increases their burden, insisting that now the slaves will have to provide the straw for making bricks themselves.
+Here is what the Torah text reports after Moses’ first encounter with the Pharoh, asking him to give his subjects a break, to release them to worship their God in the desert and instead, the Pharoh increases their burden, insisting that now the enslaved people will have to provide the straw for making bricks themselves.

 “Moses returned to the Lord and said, ‘O Lord!
 Why have You harmed these people?
 Why have You sent me?
 Since I have come to Pharaoh to speak in Your name.
 He has harmed these people, and You have not saved Your people.” *1